Canfield-Moreno Estate: History

+In 2004, Britney Spears shot the music video for her cover of Bobby Brown's My Prerogative at the Paramour Mansion.
+The song was the first single off of her first compilation album, Greatest Hits: My Prerogative.

-In 2006, My Chemical Romance recorded their album The Black Parade there.
-Vocalist Gerard Way claimed to have night terrors while staying there, which he recorded his accounts of and used in the track Sleep.
-The band claimed the mansion was haunted.
+In 2006, My Chemical Romance lived in the mansion while writing their third album, The Black Parade.
+Frontman and lyricist Gerard Way suffered from night terrors while staying there, which he recorded his accounts of and used in the track "Sleep" on the album.
+The band claims they experienced paranormal activity in the mansion.
+Bassist Mikey Way was so negatively affected by the atmosphere that he experienced a mental health crisis, eventually moving out to seek treatment.

 The estate was used as the filming location for the music video of Sofia Carson's song "Glowin' Up", which was featured in the 2021 Netflix film, My Little Pony: A New Generation.